iamveso/expensetracker/ReadMe.md

 This project is meant as a test to grade my current backend skills when using java springboot.

-I had fun, and a lot of frustrating (Spring Security I am looking at you :eyes: ) making this.
+I had fun, and a lot of frustration (Spring Security I am looking at you :eyes: ) making this.